Customising the editing interface¶

 RichTextField function when defining a model field:

-from wagtail.core.fields import RichTextField from wagtail.admin.edit_handlers import FieldPanel class BookPage(Page): book_text = RichTextField() content_panels = Page.content_panels + [ FieldPanel('body', classname="full"), ]
+from wagtail.core.fields import RichTextField from wagtail.admin.edit_handlers import FieldPanel class BookPage(Page): body = RichTextField() content_panels = Page.content_panels + [ FieldPanel('body', classname="full"), ]

 RichTextField inherits from Django’s basic